Skip to navigation Skip to content

 Appointment of a legal representative can be advised by:

-• Last Will & Testament, confirming the executor or executrix of the estate
+• Last Will & Testament, confirming the executor of the estate

 • Letters of Administration or Probate where the injured person dies intestate (without a Last Will & Testament in place)